 The Georgia Tech Police Department (GTPD) has more than 90 certified police officers with the vast majority assigned to directly patrol the campus, and is staffed twenty-four hours a day, seven days a week.
-In addition, there are more than two hundred emergency phones and more than 1900 security cameras strategically located across campus.
+In addition, there are more than 500 emergency phones and more than 2000 security cameras strategically located across campus.
 GTPD offers a range of free safety classes including crime prevention 101, self-defense, Citizens Police Academy, and Civilian Response to Active Shooter Events.
-The Georgia Tech Annual Security & Safety Report, at police. gatech.edu/Georgia-tech-annual-safety-security-reports, includes statistics of crimes on campus.
+The Georgia Tech Annual Security & Safety Report, at police.gatech.edu/Georgia-tech-annual-safety-security-reports, includes statistics of crimes and helpful information about the campus.
 For more information, visit police.gatech.edu.